 The main reason for Storage Spaces is to provide some form of fault tolerance - if one drive in a storage pool fails, you will not lose your data and you can easily replace the failed disk later.
-In many ways, the feature is identical to RAID (Redundant Array of Inexpensive/Independent Disks) levels 1 (mirroring) and 5 (striping with distributed parity), but unlike in RAID, you can combine disks of any type and size in Windows 8 storage pools.
+In many ways, the feature is identical to RAID (Redundant Array of Inexpensive/Independent Disks) levels 1 (mirroring) and 5 (striping with distributed parity), but unlike in RAID, you can combine disks of any type and size into Windows 8/8.1 storage pools.

 If you are already using hardware or software based RAID, you should not use these drives with Storage Spaces, because there are no gains in data protection or performance.